isakess/learning-library/oci-library/oci-hol/oci-fundamentals-lab/intro/intro.md

 ## Oracle Cloud Shell

-Oracle Cloud Infrastructure Cloud (OCI) Shell is a web browser-based terminal accessible from the Oracle Cloud Console.
+Oracle Cloud Infrastructure (OCI) Cloud Shell is a web browser-based terminal accessible from the Oracle Cloud Console.
 Cloud Shell is free to use (within monthly tenancy limits), and provides access to a Linux shell, with a pre-authenticated Oracle Cloud Infrastructure CLI, a pre-authenticated Ansible installation, and other useful tools for following Oracle Cloud Infrastructure service tutorials and labs.
 Cloud Shell is a feature available to all OCI users, accessible from the Console.
-Your Cloud Shell will appear in the Oracle Cloud Console as a persistent frame of the Console, and will stay active as you navigate to different pages of the Console.
+Your Cloud Shell will appear as a persistent frame in the Oracle Cloud Console and will stay active as you navigate to different pages of the Console.

 [](youtube:J51BXxlCbOY)